Josh Misiewicz

 Joshua Misiewicz (born June 25, 1988) is an American ice sled hockey player.

+Career

 He was a member of the gold medal-winning US team at the 2018 and 2022 Winter Paralympics.

+He played hockey for Saint Mary's University of Minnesota, Winona, Minnesota.

+Personal life

 He was wounded in action while serving as a United States Marine Corps in the War in Afghanistan.

-He played hockey for Saint Mary's University of Minnesota, Winona, Minnesota.